Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 How to clean a vape tank is something every vaper should know, whether they’re brand new to the world of vaping or have been puffing away for years.

-Caring for your device is as key to vaping as knowing how to fill your tank.
-Unless you use only disposable vapes - an approach that seems to be slowly fading if the market is anything to judge by - then you’ll need to clean a tank eventually.
+Caring for your high-end device is as key to vaping as knowing how to fill your tank.
+Unless you only use disposable vapes -which some people just adore- then you’ll need to clean a tank eventually.

 Doing it properly can make a world of difference to your vaping experience, ensuring that you get the most out of every hit and only experience the absolute best that your device can offer.